mahlenmorris/VCVRack/Memory.md

 * The grey center spine shows the peak amplitudes for both the left and right channels of audio data within the Memory, with the left channel extending from the white centerline to the left, and the white channel extending from the white centerline to the right.
 * The number at the top left displays the current scaling level; in this case, indicating that a line reaching all the way to the edge would be at 5V.
 This display autoscales up and down to ensure that the highest value in the data is visible (up to 50V).
 * The waveform is drawn from beginning (the 0.0V position voltage at the bottom) to end (the 10.0V position voltage at the top).
-These position voltages are meaningful to the SET, INITIAL, and CURRENT values in Embellish and Ruminate.
+These position voltages are meaningful to the SET, INITIAL, and CURRENT values in Embellish and Ruminate, and the POSITION in Fixation.
-* Playback heads (Ruminate) start from the left-hand edge and are drawn to the right, in the color of the light on its corresponding module.
-The left-to-right position of the line suggests the position within the ensemble that Ruminate can be found.
-Note how the end point of the red Ruminate line is to the left part, much as the red Ruminate is on the left edge of the ensemble.
-The end point of the purple Ruminate line is a bit past the centerline, much as the purple Ruminate is just to left of the middle of the ensemble.
+* **Ruminate** playback heads start from the left-hand edge and are drawn to the right, in the color of the light on its corresponding module.
+The left-to-right position of the line suggests the position within the ensemble where Ruminate is located.
+Note how the end point of the blue Ruminate line is in the middle, much as the blue Ruminate is in the middle of the ensemble.
+* **Fixation** playback heads are short lines not connected to either edge, in the color of the light on its corresponding module.
+The left-to-right position of the line suggests the position within the ensemble where Fixation is located.
+Note how the position of the yellow Fixation line is to the right, much as the yellow Fixation is the right-most module in the ensemble.
-* Recording heads (Embellish) start from the right-hand edge and are drawn to the left, in the color of the light on its corresponding module.
-Again, the left-to-right position of the line suggests the position within the ensemble that Embellish can be found.
-The end point of the green Embellish line is to the left of the yellow Embellish line, and note that the green Embellish is to the left of the yellow Embellish.
+* **Embellish** recording heads start from the right-hand edge and are drawn to the left, in the color of the light on its corresponding module.
+Again, the left-to-right position of the line suggests the position within the ensemble where Embellish is located.
+The end point of the red Embellish line is to the left of the other endpoints, as it is the left-most module.

 # Embellish
 Embellish is used to record audio onto a Memory.
 Embellish represents a playback and record head that can be moved freely over the length of the audio buffer.